oreanroy/sihFinalWebapp/README.md

 # sihFinalWebapp
 the final webapp

-### A django based web app with postgres db.
-The functionality and dependecies are listed below.

 ## Functions

 ### to read a doc file and extract important information from it.
 The test cases and the range of values